codefellows/seattle-java-401d1/class-17-spring-authorization/LAB-friendships-with-social-graph.md

       * 12 upvotes 0 downvote
       * 23 upvotes 13 downvotes
       * 0 upvotes 17 downvotes
+* Display each poll in a `<div>` with the text and two things for users to click on to upvote or downvote.
+  * The upvote and downvote items can be `<a>` tags with a link to the upvote/downvote routes, or they can be `<form>` submit buttons, whatever you wish.
 * Add a `POST` route at `/polls` to create a new poll
 * Add a route for upvotes at `/polls/{poll_id}/upvote`
 * Add a route for downbotes at `/polls/{poll_id}/downvote`